om-design/force-astrologer/README.md

 This software is proprietary and provided for personal, non-commercial use only.
 See [LICENSE.txt](LICENSE.txt) for details.

-For commercial licensing, please contact: [your email/contact info]
+For commercial licensing, please make an Issue.

----

-## Contact

-Questions, feedback, or licensing inquiries?
-Email: omdesign.is@gmail.com

 ---